MA Human Resource Management

 - You’re looking to study alongside a diverse and inspiring cohort.
 We expect you to be studying alongside personnel and human resource managers, line managers, trade unionists and equal opportunity officers from a variety of backgrounds.
 This will be a valuable opportunity to learn from the experience and perspective of your peers

 - You want to become a member of the CIPD.
-At Herts, we pay for your CIPD joining fee and the first-year student membership.

 What will I study?